Kay-Jar/flight-reliability-analysis/Readme.md

 # Flight Reliability Analysis Platform

 A full-stack data analytics platform for exploring U.S. flight delay patterns.
 The application provides interactive filtering, aggregation, and visualization of flight performance using a scalable backend and a modern React-based frontend.
+This application aims to solve the problem of having limited tools for efficiently analyzing and comparing aviation data across airlines, airports, and time periods.

 ---